ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 ### Infix contramap

-Similar to the contramap function the following functions can be used infix.
+Similar to the `contramap` function the following functions can be used infix:

-Same as `contramap`:

 ```{.haskell .scrollx}
 -- infixl 4